MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-_kbugcheck_dump_io_type.md

 ### -field KbDumpIoSecondaryData

-Specifies that the crash dump data is data returned by a <a href="https://msdn.microsoft.com/library/windows/hardware/ff540679">BugCheckSecondaryDumpDataCallback</a> routine.
+Specifies that the crash dump data is data returned by a KbCallbackSecondaryDumpData routine.

 ### -field KbDumpIoComplete